-Students and teachers in Round Square schools have the chance to take part in age-appropriate local, regional and global conferences that bring them together with peers from different countries within our region to share perspectives, discuss topical issues, forge friendships, support local communities, and develop international understanding.
-Our School will be joining travel-based conferences in 2023 once host schools have been nominated.
+Students and teachers in Round Square schools have the chance to take part in age-appropriate global conferences that bring them together with peers from different countries within our region to share perspectives, discuss topical issues, forge friendships, support local communities, and develop international understanding.
+Our School will be joining travel-based conferences in 2024/2025 once host schools have been nominated.

 Round Square in Secondary

 A Round Square exchange represents a unique opportunity for Bunbury Cathedral Grammar School students to become active members of the global village.
 To discover what they are truly capable of achieving, by embarking on an adventure to experience the life and traditions of another school and family.
 The students who participate in the exchange program would do so at a time that exposes them to as many of the ideals as possible.
 Being on exchange encourages students to:

 • Step out of their comfort zone

 • Live and learn in a setting that is different from their own